alipzsh/knowledge-base/fuzz checking phase.md

 [[answer these questions#how-does-the-application-pass-data]]

-to make sure the output is reliable.
+to make sure the output is reliable, you haven't encountered WAF or rate limited etc.

 # find a hook